The voice of the business sector for sustainable development in Brazil.

 Launch Positioning of the Business Sector on the Sustainability of Food Systems in Brazil.

-Launch of the “Climate Neutrality: A Great Opportunity” positioning
+Launch of the positioning “Climate Neutrality: A great opportunity”.

 VISION